davidsntg/azure-dns-private-resolver-microhack/README.md

 It means that:

-1.  *\*.contoso.internal* DNS resolution is working from on-premise network:
+1.  *\*.contoso.internal* DNS resolution works from on-premise network:

 ![image](images/nslookup-onpremise-vm-internal-from-onpremise-vm.png)